x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

 Depending on your immediate goals, however, getting from a hybrid configuration to the cloud only can be a fairly straight-forward process, with some guidance.
 The following are three common hybrid scenarios along with our recommendation for how to properly achieve the end goal of the customer.

 Since the hybrid customer base is very diverse, trying to fit all of them into "common" scenarios is difficult.
-We attempted to provide some high-level scenarios for on-premises Exchange Server decommissioning below, so as you read through these scenarios and form a plan to decommission, you will need to determine the scenario that best fits your needs.
+We attempted to provide some high-level scenarios for on-premises Exchange Server decommissioning below, so as you read through these scenarios and formulate a plan to decommission, you will need to determine the scenario that best fits your needs.

 ### Scenario one